codex-storage/codex-spec/specs/marketplace.md

 ## Client role

-The Client role represents nodes that mediate persisting data inside the Codex network.
+The Client role represents nodes that introduce data to be persisted inside the Codex network.

 There are two parts of a client role:

- - Requesting storage from the network - creating storage request.
+ - Requesting storage from the network by creating a storage request.
  - Withdrawing funds from storage requests.

 ### Creating storage requests